-Getting manna every day, the people got quite creative as they gathered this food.
+Getting manna every day, the people got quite creative in its preparation.
 Sometimes they ground it in a grinder; other times they crushed it with a pestle and mortar.
-Sometimes they boiled it; other times they baked it or roasted it.
-They even made small cakes of it.
+Sometimes they boiled it.
+They also baked or roasted it and even made small cakes of it.

 Listen to the poetry of Psalm 78:23-25 as it describes this wonderful, perfect provision of food from God: "[God] commanded the skies above and opened the doors of heaven, and he rained down on them manna to eat and gave them the grain of heaven.
-Man ate of the bread of the angels; he sent them food in abundance"(emphasis added).
+Man ate of the bread of the angels; he sent them food in abundance" (emphasis added).
 This heavenly food had all the nutrients anybody needed to thrive.